 Anonymous messaging app that encourages users to share stories they wouldn’t want their name put to, which strangers can comment on.

 Some categories can contain sexual imagery, and thanks to the messaging capability, there’s nothing to stop users arranging to meet up.
 Share your location and total strangers could know where you live.

-While kids might think it’ll be a good way to share secrets they wouldn’t tell in person, they could end up being judged for their behavior, possibly bullied or be exposed to subjects they don’t understand.
-Whisper is rated 17+, but it’s easy to circumnavigate.
+While kids might think it’ll be a good way to share secrets they wouldn’t tell in person, they could end up being judged for their behaviour, possibly bullied or be exposed to subjects they don’t understand.
+Whisper is rated 17+, but this age limit is easy to circumnavigate.

 Kik is different from other messaging apps like WhatsApp because users only need an email to set up an account and aren’t verified.
 This means any user can set up a fake account and start talking to your child using their username (which predators could guess and message) - potentially exposing your child to unwanted messages, along with pictures, videos and gifs.

 This messaging app also has a built-in web browser, so you can share web links without leaving the app.
 Kik has a 17+ rating.

 If your child has photos and videos on their phone that they don’t want you to see, they can hide them using this app.
 It removes the offending material from their phone’s photo gallery and only shows them when they enter a PIN.
 It could easily be used to conceal explicit photos and videos.